splunk/splunk-operator/docs/AppFramework.md

 ## Description of App Framework Specification fields
 App Framework configuration is supported on the following Custom Resources: Standalone, ClusterMaster, SearchHeadCluster, and LicenseMaster.
 Configuring the App framework involves the following steps:

-* Remote Source of Apps: Define the remote loation including the bucket(s) and path for each bucket
+* Remote Source of Apps: Define the remote location including the bucket(s) and path for each bucket
 * Destination of Apps: Define where the Apps need to be installed (in other words, which Custom resources need to be configured)
 * Scope of Apps: Define if the Apps need to be installed locally (such as Standalone) or cluster-wide (such as Indexer cluster